ucsd-cse11-w22/ucsd-cse11-w22.github.io/_lectures/lecture23.md

 ## Pre-class Tasks

-Complete this [second survey on Impact of Diverse TAs in Computing](https://forms.gle/ww13qAyu1xZBmDFR8){:target="_blank"} by Friday, March 4th at 10pm.
+Complete this [second survey on Impact of Diverse TAs in Computing](https://forms.gle/ww13qAyu1xZBmDFR8){:target="_blank"} by Monday, March 7th at 10pm.
 - Surveys will be graded in the same category as Stepik exercises and are required.

 No new reading.